Why Choose New Mexico, USA

 Even though you may not be based in New Mexico, the rules of the state allow you to do business in your home state, or any other, without additional filing requirements.
 For some, that may be good enough to open up shop at home.
 You must check with your home state to determine what your local rules for incorporation might be.
 Even though New Mexico allows out-of-state sales, your state may require a second set of papers to be filed.

 In New Mexico, the cost to start an LLC is just $50.
 It is a one-time fee that keeps your costs down below $300 total for most companies.
 That includes the cost of a registered agent for the first year as well.
 That means you get everything for a price that is lower than what some states charge for the basic LLC paperwork.
+You can also do a llc incorporation with bank account.

 5. Your assets have a high level of protection in the state.